Wake Me Up When September Ends: Release

-Composition and lyrics
+Composition

 "Wake Me Up When September Ends" is a slow-paced emo rock ballad.
 It is four minutes and forty-five seconds long.
 It begins with an acoustic guitar arpeggio, later introducing other instruments such as an electric guitar and bells which create what Jordan Blum of PopMatters described as a "militarist rhythm"; Blum described each element of the song as "aching to express the same angst".
 The last few seconds of the song are silence only broken by a few reverberated guitar notes, which Blum described to "embody the sad aftermath".
 Several journalists found the song to be similar to "Good Riddance (Time Of Your Life)", an earlier Green Day song; Rob Sheffield of Rolling Stone considered "Wake Me Up When September Ends" to be the song's "sadder, more adult sequel".

 Marginally diverging from the album's main narrative, the song's lyrics are primarily about the life of Armstrong after his father's death, and his life since.
 Throughout the song, Armstrong emphasizes the time that had passed since then, stating "Like my father's come to pass / Seven years has gone so fast", which is repeated later in the song as "Twenty years has gone so fast", referring to how long it had been by the time he recorded the song.
 While Armstrong's personal experiences were the primary basis for the song, many have considered the song to have multiple meanings.
 These meanings range from contributing to the narrative of American Idiot to the song being interpreted as a homage to the victims of the September 11 attacks.
 The former is supported by lyrics that reference an earlier song in the album (specifically "Holiday") and the friends and family that the Jesus of Suburbia left behind on his journey.
 After realizing what he had lost, he chooses to return home in the next song in the album, "Homecoming".